Disability Sector Experience.

 I founded 'BDNS' as a blog discussing the issues faced by disabled people.
 The project was then expanded into a full website, in 2013, explaining disability rights and providing information regarding accessible venues, social events, sporting activities and holiday venues whilst continuing with the blog.

-I currently directed a team of award-winning individuals to guide BDNS into new avenues.
+I directed a team of award-winning individuals to guide BDNS into new avenues.
 Initiative must be shown in confidently guiding the organisation into new projects and directions.
 Managing a team can be difficult but is best achieved by allowing sufficient freedom for independent thinking and responsibility.

 I maintained the website and a presence on Facebook and Twitter is also my responsibility.
 This included writing blogs and commenting on the news whilst ensuring that the legal information is obsolete.
 Having this experience enabled me to work comfortably on websites and social networks and engage with our audience and assess our impact.